Effective Date: May 31, 2002

 to verify that this is the correct version before use.

 a.
-This NPD is applicable to NASA Headquarters and all NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to Jet Propulsion Laboratory, a Federally Funded Research and Development Center, and other contractors to the extent specified or referenced in the appropriate contracts or agreements.
+This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
+This language applies to contractors, recipients of grants, cooperative agreements, or other agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 b.
 NPD 1000.0, NASA Governance and Strategic Management Handbook.